 4. Relevance theory.
 Sperber and Wilson’s (1995) relevance theory motivated Sperber et al.’s (1995) empirical study, which we described in the text.
 The theory drew its inspiration from Grice’s (1975) pragmatics, but departs from it in innovative ways.
 Relevance theory rests on two principles.
 First, human cognition is geared to maximizing the relevance of any utterance that it processes.
 Second, every utterance conveys a presumption of its own optimal relevance to those to whom it is addressed.
 The greater the cognitive effort to process an utterance, the lower its relevance, but the greater the cognitive effect of its processing, the greater the relevance of the utterance.
 And an utterance has optimal relevance to those to whom it is addressed provided that it is relevant enough to be worth processing, and it is as relevant as is compatible with the speaker’s abilities and preferences (Sperber, p.c., 1-26-17).

 An experimental setting yields only a low expectation of relevance, but participants in the selection task understand that it calls for them to select evidence potentially relevant to finding out whether the hypothesis is true or false, or, in deontic versions of the task, to finding out whether the cards denote cases that conform to, or contravene, the deontic principle.
 Their understanding of the task’s description provides them with intuitions about the relevance of the cards, which in turn determine their selections.
 The theory postulates that individuals reason logically about the hypothesis (cf. Rips’s PSYCOP theory above).
 A conditional, if p then q, yields three main inferences: an inference from p to q, which should yield the selection of p; an inference to p and q, which should yield the selection of pq; and an inference denying the counterexample to the hypothesis, not (p and not-q), which should yield the selection of pq.
 One way to elicit a falsifying selection is to make the hypothesis in the task itself a denial, if p then not q.
 Participants should treat the hypothesis as denying the conjunction of p and q, and so they should select pq.
 Likewise, deontic versions of the task lead to the selection of the cards, pq, as potential contraveners of the principle, if p then q.
 As the theory implies, two factors are pertinent to inferences: the effort required to make them, and the cognitive effects they have.
-In general, it is hard to interpret the hypothesis if p then q as the denial of the conjunction, p and not-q, than to make the other two inferences.
+In general, it is harder to interpret the hypothesis if p then q as the denial of the conjunction, p and not-q, than to make the other two inferences.
 Hence, the falsifying selection is less likely to occur in a standard selection task.
 According to the theory, a successful recipe for increasing this selection should be to make the counterexample to the hypothesis both relevant to the task and easy to envisage (see the account of their experiments in the main text, and also an analogous study of the deontic selection task (Girotto, Kemmelmeir, Van der Henst, & Sperber, 2001).